People keep saying, why don't you people trust me?

 Don't misunderstand.

-But just know that if this were happening with Bush or any other Republican in office, the whole taint on this story would be mu much different than it is as we speak.
+But just know that if this were happening with Bush or any other Republican in office, the whole taint on this story would be much different than it is as we speak.

-Laura in Hicksville, New York.
+Laura in Hicksville, New York, welcome to the Rush Limbaugh Program.

 Great to have you here.